CharleyGui/docs.fr-fr/docs/csharp/whats-new/csharp-8.md

 Dans l’exemple précédent, le fichier est supprimé une fois l’accolade fermante associée à l’instruction `using` atteinte.

 Dans les deux cas, le compilateur génère l’appel à `Dispose()`.
-Le compilateur génère une erreur si l’expression dans l’instruction `using` n’est pas supprimable.
+The compiler generates an error if the expression in the `using` statement isn't disposable.

 ## <a name="static-local-functions"></a>Fonctions locales statiques